-And if you’re not a big fan of long personal essays, I’d understand if you dismiss reading this long-ass, pathetically tragic story beforehand.
+[If you’re not a big fan of long personal essays, I’d understand if you dismiss reading this long-ass, pathetic ‘tragedy’ beforehand.]

 ‘Friends’ is kind of a scarred topic for me to write about.
 Because, I guess, I never really had one until too late.
 I was always one of those ‘outcasted’ kids in the class; sitting in the corner ’til fifth grade, and in the front, ’til the end of high school.
 So, being a castaway, I would simply settle for other castaways, like the goofiest, the fattest or the shortest kid.

 When I was young, Our class teachers used to do this thing where they would arrange us in a way that everyone’s friend would be sitting far away from them so that they don’t disturb while being taught.
 When our arrangements would be finalized, every kid would be mourning the separation from their best friends and waiting for every subject period to get over as soon as possible.
 Me?
 I would be the only one ending up happy ’cause I would finally have someone to talk to, even though I was aware that it was due to helplessness of their circumstances (It was as pathetic as it sounds, trust me).

 In First grade, I became friends with these two girls; one very short and with the Squeakiest voice ever, and the other, the most socially awkward person ever.
 They both would usually end up sitting together, but I never cared about such trivial things; I was just glad to finally have somebody to be with and not end up being alone, looking like a total dork.